telerik/kendo-ui-core/docs/controls/editors/combobox/cascading.md

 ## FAQ

-### How to preset the selected items when using cascading ComboBoxes with autoBind: true?
+### How can I preset the selected items when I use cascading ComboBoxes with autoBind: true?

-Set the value of the ComboBoxes&mdash;define it before initialization, as demonstrated in the example below.
+Set the value of the ComboBoxes&mdash;define it before initialization as demonstrated in the following example.
+You also can use the [`value`](/api/javascript/ui/combobox#configuration) option.

 ###### Example